How to say “bitter” in Japanese

 Below are the new words used in the example sentence.

-- kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “ocha” to say “this tea” in Japanese.

 - ocha – お茶 (おちゃ) : a noun meaning ‘tea’ in Japanese.
-Normally it refers to green tea.
+Normally, this refers to green tea.

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this is used after “kono ocha” to make the subject in the sentence.

 This is a typical usage of “nigakunai”.
-When we want to say “not bitter” in Japanese, this nai form would be the best choice.
+When we want to say “not bitter” in Japanese, this nai form is a very good option.

-Below are the definition and meaning of “nigakatta”.
+Below are the definition and meanings of “nigakatta”.

-- nigakatta – 苦かった (にがかった) : the ta form of “nigai”, meaning ‘was bitter’ or ‘were bitter’ in Japanese.
+- nigakatta – 苦かった (にがかった) : the ta form of “nigai”, which means ‘was bitter’, ‘were bitter’, or such in Japanese.

 Grammatically, “nigakatta” consists of the following two parts: